-A home ownership study conducted in 2015 by Genworth Canada showed that 50% of typical first time buyers regard their first home as a starter home from which they planned to move within the decade.
+A homeownership study conducted by Genworth Canada in 2015 showed that 50% of typical first-time home buyers regard their first home as a starter home from which they planned to move within the decade.

-It does not necessarily refer to the so called “dream home”.
+It does not necessarily refer to the so-called “dream home.”
 However, it is a house that has the characteristics and capacity to meet your needs for many years to come.

-Some of the reasons why starter homes are popular include:
+Reasons why starter homes are popular include:

-5. Future rental plans: Some first-time home buyers plan to live in their starter home for a few years while they save up for a bigger permanent home and thereafter hope to convert the starter home into an investment by renting it out.
+5. Future rental plans: Some first-time home buyers plan to live in their starter home for a few years while they save up for a bigger permanent home and hope to convert the starter home into an investment by renting it out.

-6. Speculation: Sometimes when people buy starter homes, they engage in it purely for speculation purposes, hoping that prices will rise in the short to medium term and they can flip it and make some money.
+6. Speculation: Sometimes, when people buy starter homes, they engage in it purely for speculation purposes, hoping that prices will rise in the short to medium term and they can flip it and make some money.

-When buying a starter home may not be a good choice:
+When buying a starter home may not be a good choice

 1. If you are planning to sell the house in 5 years or less